General

 In the following, some common error status codes are listed, which can be returned by most if not all endpoints.

 This status code is relevant for any endpoint that requires data to be sent in the HTTP request body as JSON object or form data.
-It will be returned whenever the body is either missing, has a syntax error or includes any invalid values or keys.
-For the last case, additional information about the errors will be included in the error response object in the
+It will be returned whenever the body is either missing, has a syntax error or includes any invalid keys or values.
+For the last case, additional information about the errors will be included in the error response object in the errors property.

 This status code is relevant for any endpoint that requires certain permissions to create, retrieve or update data.
-It will be returned if the permissions of the user associated with an access token are insufficient.
+It will be returned if the permissions of the user associated with the provided access token are insufficient.

-This status code is relevant for every endpoint and will be returned if the HTTP method used for a request is not supported by the requested endpoint.
+This status code will be returned if the HTTP method used for a request is not supported by the requested endpoint.